melezhik/outthentic/README.md

     addition/story.t
     multiplication/story.t

-Every story check is converted into the list of the Test::More asserts:
+Every story check is thus converted into the list of the Test::More asserts:

 ```
     # addition/story.t